sunbird-cb/mentoring/documentation/2.6.1/MentorEd-Env-Modification-README.md

     ```

     > **IMPORTANT:** As a prerequisite, the notification service must be configured with the proper SendGrid environment variables, as shown in the User SignUp section.

+4. **Email Encryption**

+    Since version 2.6.1, MentorEd has enhanced its security by implementing system-wide email encryption, now enabled by default.
+This update ensures that email IDs are not stored as plaintext in the database.
+Instead, they are encrypted using the `AES-256-CBC` algorithm.
+The encryption and decryption processes are governed by the following environment variables:

+    ### User Service

+    **Docker Setup:** `user_env`

+    **Manual Setup:** `user/src/.env`

+    **Variables:**

+    ```
+    EMAIL_ID_ENCRYPTION_KEY
+    EMAIL_ID_ENCRYPTION_IV
+    ```

+    > **CRITICAL:** The default environment files provided with the deployment guide contain default but valid values for the encryption variables mentioned above.
+It is crucial to replace these default values with unique ones for your deployment to ensure the security of your data.
+Failing to do so exposes you to the risk of using a publicly available KEY and IV pair for encrypting your email IDs.

+    To generate a new, valid pair of KEY and IV, you can use the following script: [Generate Encryption Keys](https://github.com/ELEVATE-Project/user/blob/master/src/scripts/generateEncyrptionKeys.js).

+5. **CAPTCHA**

+    Since version 2.6.1, MentorEd has introduced the option to implement CAPTCHA using [Google reCAPTCHA](https://www.google.com/recaptcha/about/) on various portal pages such as Login and SignUp.
+By default, this feature is disabled in the configuration settings found in the default environment files included in the deployment guide.

+    If you wish to enable CAPTCHA, you will need to obtain a `site key` and `secret key` from Google.
+To do this, follow the instructions provided in the [reCAPTCHA Developer Guide](https://developers.google.com/recaptcha/intro).
+Once you have your keys, update the following environment variables to activate CAPTCHA on your site.

+    ### User Service

+    **Docker Setup:** `user_env`

+    **Manual Setup:** `user/src/.env`

+    **Variables:**

+    ```
+    CAPTCHA_ENABLE                  -> Set it as true
+    RECAPTCHA_SECRET_KEY
+    ```

+    ### Portal

+    **Docker Setup:** `environment.ts`

+    **Manual Setup:** `src/environments/environment.ts`

+    **Variables:**

+    ```
+    recaptchaSiteKey                -> Eg. recaptchaSiteKey:"6ASfWasd68fAAAAACxKbas98df63BwbJkJas8df67IM_6Ea"
+    ```

+6. **Session Management**

+    Since version 2.6.1, MentorEd has implemented advanced features for user session management, such as inactivity timeouts, session tracking, and remote logout.
+These features are controlled by the following environment variables:

+    ### User Service

+    **Docker Setup:** `user_env`

+    **Manual Setup:** `user/src/.env`

+    **Variables:**

+    ```
+    ALLOWED_IDLE_TIME
+    ALLOWED_ACTIVE_SESSIONS
+    ```

+    **Explanation**:

+    - **ALLOWED_IDLE_TIME**: Specifies the maximum duration (in milliseconds) a user can remain idle before their session expires.
+If set to 5 minutes, for example, the session will expire after 5 minutes of inactivity.
+The default setting is zero, which means the session duration solely depends on the user token's expiration time.

+    - **ALLOWED_ACTIVE_SESSIONS**: Defines the limit on the number of concurrent sessions a user can have.
+By default, there is no limit, allowing an unlimited number of active sessions.

+7. **Rate Limiting**

+    Since version 2.6.1, Elevate has implemented rate-limiting to enhance system stability and prevent abuse.
+This feature regulates the number of requests a user can make to the services within a given timeframe.
+Rate-limiting is enabled by default.

+    ### User Service

+    **Docker Setup:** `interface_env`

+    **Manual Setup:** `interface-service/src/.env`

+    **Variables:**

+    ```
+    RATE_LIMITER_NUMBER_OF_PROXIES
+    RATE_LIMITER_ENABLED
+    ```

+    Refer to the [MentorEd Rate-Limiting Guide](./MentorEd-Rate-Limiting-Guide.md) for more information on how to set these variables.